 Social Marketing Poster Campaign

-Assess your barriers to intervening take a moment to answer these questions about bystander intervention and the barriers that may prevent you from intervening in a given situation.
+- Assess your barriers to intervening take a moment to answer these questions about the barriers that may prevent you from intervening in a given situation.

 Campus Wide Traingings

 - Comprehensive Campus Wide Training - The first training features two distinct and separate tracks: sexual assault prevention and alcohol use intervention.
-Training is held every semester, please check back for more information about upcoming trainings.
+Trainings are held regularly throughout the academic year.
+Please check this website frequently for information about upcoming trainings.
+Our next two training dates are scheduled for September 4th and 7th.
+You can find more details about the trainings and register through this form.

 •Skills Enhancement - This session will serve as a check in for participants who have already gone through the WeSpeak WeStand Bystander Training as they progress in using their new skill set.
 It is an opportunity to practice and brainstorm the skills participants have found to be particularly difficult to use and will also provide time for sharing intervention success stories in order to empower one another.
 Check back for Fall 2014 training dates.